SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 - Modify the `/etc/rsyslog.conf` main configuration file
 - Create configuration files for each technology you want to forward to SEKOIA.IO
 - Edit these files with the related Intake Keys
-- Download the SEKOIA certificate
+- Download the SEKOIA.IO certificate
 - Start the Rsyslog service and ensure it is correclty set-up

 ## Example of auto-setup configuration